brevia-ai/brevia/docs/document_index.md

 Additionally, Brevia seamlessly integrates with an OCR tool to extract text from image-rich PDFs, ensuring comprehensive indexing of all document types.

 ## Key Features:
-**Intelligent Chunking**: BrevIA utilizes NLTK's advanced algorithms to divide lengthy documents into smaller, manageable chunks while maintaining paragraph boundaries.
+**Intelligent Chunking**: Brevia utilizes NLTK's advanced algorithms to divide lengthy documents into smaller, manageable chunks while maintaining paragraph boundaries.
 This approach optimizes the indexing process and enhances the accuracy of vector representations.

-**OCR Integration**: BrevIA seamlessly integrates with an OCR tool, enabling efficient text extraction from PDFs containing images or scanned content.
+**OCR Integration**: Brevia seamlessly integrates with an OCR tool, enabling efficient text extraction from PDFs containing images or scanned content.
 This expands the scope of document indexing to include a wider range of document formats.

-**Efficient Indexing**: BrevIA's optimized indexing process ensures fast and efficient vectorization of documents, enabling rapid retrieval and analysis of relevant information.
+**Efficient Indexing**: Brevia's optimized indexing process ensures fast and efficient vectorization of documents, enabling rapid retrieval and analysis of relevant information.

 ## Configuration
 Make sure to create a `.env` file in your project directory and include the following variables. (see [configuration](/config))